The Distributed Cyber Range

 Initially, the thought was to self-host a cluster of servers at a teammate’s apartment.
 However, we quickly realized that network bandwidth would become an issue, let alone the sheer amount of power draw that would result from having the servers on for an extended period of time.
 Turns out most residential circuit breaks are designed to trip at 15 amperes, meaning that consistent power draw from a server working near 100% utilization would easily trip the circuit and risk frying the power supply units.

 What was truly needed for our idea to work was geographically distributing a set of servers while having the network services accessible from anywhere.
-Typically, this requires a site-to-site virtual private network (S2S VPN) with layer-3 routing devices.
+Typically, this requires a site-to-site virtual private network with layer-3 routing devices.

 One might ask, “Why not install a VPN client onto every single computer in the VPN network?”